Søren Frederiksen (footballer, born 1972)

+Playing career

 Frederiksen started his career in Frederikshavn fI, before moving to Viborg FF in 1989.
-He was an immediate success, and later he went on to become the top scorer of the Highest Danish League in 1993–1994 with 18 goals in 32 matches.
+He started on the 2nd team, but was quickly promoted to the first team.
+He was an immediate success, when in his debut he scored a hattrick against KB, and later he went on to become the top scorer of the Highest Danish League in 1993–1994 with 18 goals in 32 matches.
 He moved on to Silkeborg IF, and helped the club win the 1994 Superliga championship.
 As a result of the lack of playing time, he went back to Viborg in the following season.
 He then moved to league rivals Aalborg BK, and helped them win the 1999 Superliga title.
 In 2001, he moved back to Viborg.
-From 2003, he suffered a string of Achilles tendon injuries, and ended his career in 2005.
+From 2003, he suffered a string of Achilles tendon injuries, and ended his career in 2005 at the age of 33.
 At his retirement, the #22 shirt was retired by Viborg FF.

+Coaching and scouting career

 He went on to become head coach for Skive IK and later on assistant coach for Viborg FF.
 When Hans Eklund was fired in April 2009, Frederiksen was promoted to head coach.
 After the season, he stepped down to become assistant for new manager Lars Søndergaard.

 In September 2017, Frederiksen was appointed as scout for Dutch Eredivisie club SC Heerenveen.